What do people with latex allergy need to know during the COVID-19 crisis?

 - Carry a card with you that provides a history of your latex allergy and your doctor’s contact information in the event of an emergency

-It is important that we all educate the community and the current glove consumer about the potential to develop an allergy to latex.
+It is important that we all educate the community and healthcare professionals about the potential to develop an allergy to latex.

 Are COVID-19 vaccines safe for people with latex allergy?